JorisvanderVuurst/cerluxhub/README.md

 codex is free and paid for mobile

-Where to get the executors:
+Where to get the executors.

 PC: